AionSystem/SOVEREIGN-TRACE-PROTOCOL/ACCEPTABLE-USE-POLICY.md

 Using this protocol as a component of surveillance systems that monitor individuals without their knowledge or consent.

+**Consent definition:** Consent requires meaningful notice and an affirmative opt‑in action (e.g., a checkbox or signed consent form).
+Implied consent, pre‑checked boxes, and terms buried in a EULA do not constitute consent for the purposes of this prohibition.

 This includes: keystroke logging with sealed output, covert activity monitoring, behavioral tracking without disclosure, or any system designed to generate permanent records of